History of Art

 This visual literacy connects art history to all branches of the humanities, providing an exciting route into historical understanding and an appreciation of the central place of the arts in all civilisations.
 Whether you are investigating big ideas like attitudes to identity, gender and race, or the material culture of medieval manuscripts, cathedrals, graffiti, abstraction or contemporary multimedia art, Bristol will give you the opportunity to study widely and develop specialist skills.

 We use a variety of teaching methods, including lectures, seminars, exhibitions, individual tutorials and group projects.
 You will be expected to spend longer periods of time in independent study as the course progresses.
 In your final year you will produce a substantial piece of original research in the form of a dissertation.

-Methods of assessment include essays, visual analysis, dissertations, presentations and projects, as well as written exams, which include both take-home and more conventional examinations.
+Methods of assessment include essays, visual analysis, dissertations, blogs and journals, presentations and projects, as well as written exams, which include both take-away and more conventional examinations.

 What are my career prospects?